 Almost nothing can put a phone out of commission faster than charging issues.
 It doesn't matter how many features are packed into a phone if it has problems charging or holding a charge.
 If you do not feel comfortable performing the troubleshooting steps listed here, contact the phone's manufacturer for support.

 Most problems with charging a cell phone can be placed in one of two categories: hardware and software.
 Sometimes a charging issue is the result of both hardware and software problems.
 Luckily, many of these issues can be cleared up with simple troubleshooting steps.

 Hardware issues are often the result of the phone, charging cable, or power supply malfunctioning.
 It is also possible that the phone does not support certain types of charging accessories; this is common with iPhones in particular.
 Software issues are usually caused by bugs or changes to system preferences (like screen brightness or background app refreshing) and can be fixed by updating system software or double-checking preference settings to make sure you are getting the most out of your device.

 Check the Warranty Status

-If you've bought an extended warranty or insurance through the cell phone provider, don't try to fix the cell phone charging problem yourself.
-Take the phone back to the store or the cell phone store because anything you do to the phone may void any warranty, whether you added one or stuck with the manufacturer's.
-Besides, if you take the phone back to a provider-run store, it's possible that a technician is on the premises to check out your phone.
-They may be able to fix whatever problem you have right there.
+If you purchased an extended warranty from the phone manufacturer or pay for insurance through the cell phone provider, don't try to fix the cell phone charging problem yourself.
+Take the phone back to the manufacturer or cell phone store because anything you do to the phone may void any warranty or insurance coverage.

 When considering a new phone, look into buying the extended warranty or service plan offered by the cell phone company or retail store.
 Remember that most people carry their phone everywhere or leave it in dangerous spots like a desk or coffee table.
-Sure the warranty may cost you extra in the beginning, but when the time comes to use it, you'll be glad you did.
+Even if nothing goes wrong with your phone, you have peace of mind knowing you are covered.